||Rocky Mountain Media Watch Texts & Press Releases|

 by Jason Salzman

-Jason Salzman is author of Making the News: A Guide for Nonprofits and Activists and President of the Board of Directors of Rocky Mountain Media Watch, a Denver-based non-profit organization challenging news outlets to meet the highest standards of professional journalism.
+Jason Salzman, author of Making the News: A Guide for Nonprofits and Activists, is board chair of Rocky Mountain Media Watch, a nonprofit organization that challenges the news media to meet the highest standards of professional journalism.